spencergritton/py-apply/README.md

 **Note: Each url waits for 30 seconds for you to fill out any extra info you may have missed.
 This time can be changed in line 33 of app.py**

 Feel free to use or fork this if it's helpful.

+A final note: This project was inspired by a reddit post from https://github.com/harshibar/